richardchou89/rails-react-interview-template/README.md

-# Rails and React Interview Template
+# Rails and React Integration Template

 Rails + React + TypeScript + esbuild.
-Use it for interview or your SAAS application.
+Use it for interview or your SaaS application.

-Ruby 3.1+
+Ruby 3.2+

 Rails 8.0.2